ahmetyanik/AnimalCard-React-UseReducer/README.md

 ## General Info

 This project is made with React.
-Project is an example of using the useReducer from React Hooks.
+The project is an example of using the useReducer from React Hooks.
 In addition, with the help of a single button, taking all the data from the inputs and sending them to the useReducer state is another important aspect of this small application.

 ## Preview